The Truth About Optimizing Google My Business for Small Biz

 Most people create GMB listings, enter a few details, and hope to appear in search.
 But simply being on the map isn’t the same as optimizing Google My Business.
 That’s one of the most common local SEO myths.

-To actually rank higher in local search, your Google My Business profile needs more.
+Here’s the TRUTH: a complete profile isn’t an optimized profile.
+To actually rank higher in local search, your GMB profile needs more.
 You need local marketing for small businesses that focus on action, not just presence.

 Let’s talk about what that includes: